osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ## Micro-ROS

-[Micro-ROS](https://micro.ros.org/) is the official extension of ROS2 for Microcontrollers. eProsima is the leader and main contributor of Micro-ROS, already in its 4th year of development.
+[Micro-ROS](https://micro.ros.org/) is the official extension of ROS 2 for Microcontrollers. eProsima is the leader and main contributor of Micro-ROS, already in its 4th year of development.
 The project is already huge, and we support a[large number of RTOS](https://micro.ros.org/docs/overview/rtos/) (FrerRTOS, Zephyr, NuttX, Arduino, Mbed) and even bare metal, and many boards ([take a look at our list of supported hardware](https://micro.ros.org/docs/overview/hardware/))

 ![](fastrtps_images/ros_logo.png)